 The TOE enclosure was designed specifically to prevent physical tampering.
-The SCKM140PP4 features a stainless-steel welded chassis and panels that prevent external access through bending or brute force.
+The SM20N-4, SM40N-4 and SM80N-4 devices feature a stainless-steel welded chassis and panels that prevent external access through bending or brute force.

 Additionally, each device is fitted with one or more holographic Tampering Evident Labels placed at critical locations on the TOE enclosure.
 If the label is removed, the word 'VOID' appears on both the label and the product surface.
-The remote control also has a holographic Tampering Evident Label placed at a critical location.